fwip/mtg_pronouns/reworded_cards.md

 **Instant**

 Look at target opponent's hand and choose a card from it.
-You control they until Word of Command finishes resolving.
+You control that player until Word of Command finishes resolving.
 The player plays that card if able.
-While doing so, the player can activate mana abilities only if they're from lands they controls and only if mana they produce is spent to activate other mana abilities of lands they controls and/or play that card.
+While doing so, the player can activate mana abilities only if they're from lands they control and only if mana they produce is spent to activate other mana abilities of lands they controls and/or play that card.
 If the chosen card is cast as a spell, you control the player while that spell is resolving.

 Words of Wind 2U
 ---------------

 **Enchantment**

-{1}: The next time you would draw a card this turn, each player returns a permanent they controls to its owner's hand instead.
+{1}: The next time you would draw a card this turn, each player returns a permanent they control to its owner's hand instead.

 Worldpurge 4(W/U)(W/U)(W/U)(W/U)
 ---------------